nickg/nextcellent/readme.txt

 - Many users are creating their respective translations and they will be included, along respective credits.
 Thanks to them!!!

 == Changelog ==

+= 1.9.35 - 2017-10-16 = Fixes for 1.9.34

+* fix: missing library preventing main window insert tags.
+Fixed

+= 1.9.34 - 2017-10-10 = Fixes for 1.9.33

+* fix: patch for WP 4.8.2 issue window modal empty.
+Tested and working, however it could prevent working in other WP versions.
+Users area advised to update WP in order getting Nextcellent operating.
+* improved: added filter ngg_pre_delete_image and action ngg_deleted_image to provide some degree of control when deleting a picture.

 = 1.9.33 -  2017-09-23 = Fixes for 1.9.32